grafana/grafana/docs/sources/alerting/configure-notifications/manage-contact-points/_index.md

 A contact point can have multiple integrations, or destinations for sending notifications.

-To add another integration to a contact point.
+To add another integration to a contact point, complete the following steps.

 1. Add or edit an existing contact point.
 1. Click **Add contact point integration** and repeat the same steps as [Add a contact point](#add-a-contact-point).